SpiritbloomPro/new-spiritbloom/holy-paladin/bug-list.md

 - !Beacon of Light!

-!Pillar of Light! healing does not scale with mastery when the talent !Beacon of Faith! is chosen.
+!Pillars of Light! healing does not scale with mastery when the talent !Beacon of Faith! is chosen.

 Beacons can randomly stop working, why isn't entirely sure but it has rarely happened for over a decade.